No-Fault Auto Insurance

 No-Fault Insurance Plans

-No-fault insurance varies widely among the states, but they can generally be classified into 4 basic types: pure no-fault, modified no-fault, add-on, and choice no-fault.
+No-fault insurance varies widely among the states, but they may be classified into 4 basic types: pure no-fault, modified no-fault, add-on, and choice no-fault.

 Most states have modified plans with restrictions on the right to sue.
 The rest have add-on plans or choice no-fault laws.